-Athlete, Athlete Support Person or other Person asserting commission of an anti-doping rule violation:

-- 5.5.3.1 It shall notify WADA and the Athlete's or other Person's International Federation and National Anti-Doping Organization in writing of that decision, with reasons, in accordance with Code Article 14.1.4. - 5.5.3.2 It shall provide all such other information about the investigation as is required by WADA and/or the International Federation and/or National Anti-Doping Organization to determine whether to appeal against that decision. - 5.5.3.3 In any event, it shall consider whether any of the information and/or intelligence, or evidence obtained during the investigation should be used to inform and guide its Anti-Doping Activities or those of another Anti-Doping Organization, and/or should be shared with any other body in accordance with Article 4.2.2.
+- 5.5.3 Where the Anti-Doping Organization concludes, based on the results of its investigation, that an anti-doping rule violation, whereabouts failure and/or violations of Ineligibility or Provisional Suspension should not be brought forward against the Athlete, Athlete Support Personnel or other Person: - 5.5.3.1 It shall notify WADA and the Athlete's or other Person's International Federation and National Anti-Doping Organization in writing of that decision, with reasons, in accordance with Code Article 14 and the International Standard for Results Management. - 5.5.3.2 It shall provide all such other information about the investigation as is required by WADA and/or the International Federation and/or National Anti-Doping Organization to determine whether to appeal against that decision. - 5.5.3.3 In any event, it shall consider whether any of the Raw Information and/or Anti-Doping Intelligence, or evidence obtained during the investigation should be used to inform and guide its Anti-Doping Activities or those of another Anti-Doping Organization, and/or should be shared with any other body in accordance with Article 4.2.2.